trivikverma/researchgroup/content/courses/epa1316-2020/faq.md

 ---

 ## Late Assignments
 Assignments must be handed in at the end of a Friday in the week an assignment is due.
-Late assignments will **not** be penalised.
-But if you are going to be late, keep an explanation ready and email me, so we can respectfully work it out.
+If for some reason you are not able to hand in the assignment on time, please email me in advance with an explanation, so we can respectfully work it out.

 ## Assignment Format
 All assessments will be handed in via **Brightspace** (*no emails with submissions, please*) so we can facilitate both summative (graded) and formative (ungraded) feedback for you.
 If something is not clear, ask me on one of the communication channels set up for the course.